KurtE/Raspberry_Pi/Readme.md

+# Warning
-Warning, this is a Work In Progress!
+This is a Work In Progress!
 There are no warrantees or Guarantees of any type that this code is useable for anything.
 But I hope it is…

-This set of directories are some test programs as well as some code for some different robots, that I am trying out on the Raspberry Pi.
+This set of directories are some test programs as well as some code for some different robots, that I am trying out on the Raspberry Pi (RPI).

+Also recently I started to adapt this code to work with the BeagleBone Black (BBBk)

 Note: I am in no way an expert on Linux and what little Unix experience I have is from quite a long time ago.

 At some point I will probably merge the code back into the main code bases That I have for those robots.
 Example the Phoenix code may get merged back